Scottish Prayer Book (1929): Earlier Scottish Protestant liturgies

 In 1557, as the Scottish Reformation began to see civil and ecclesiastical formalization, several options for a standard Scottish Protestant liturgy arose.
 The English and some Scottish Protestants sought to standardize worship on the Church of England's 1552 Book of Common Prayer.
 However, the arrival in 1559 of the heavily reform-minded John Knox from Geneva also brought his Calvinist liturgy and influence.
 Knox's text was adapted for Scottish usage in 1560, and officially adopted as the Book of Common Order in 1562 in lieu of the 1559 Book of Common Prayer adopted in England.

 William Laud, the Archbishop of Canterbury from 1633 to 1645, was an anti-Calvinist and ritualist who proposed a series of liturgical reforms generally known as Laudianism.
 After Church of Scotland bishops opposed Laud's plan to introduce the contemporary English Book of Common Prayer, he assented to a separate prayer book based more heavily on the 1549 edition.
 On the introduction of the new prayer book in Sunday, 23 July 1637, in St Giles' Cathedral in Edinburgh, tradition states that a certain Jenny Geddes–angered by the introduction of a supposedly more Catholic service book–protested by throwing a stool at the celebrating minister, leading to a riot that eventually spawned the First Bishop's War.

 The Scottish rejection of the 1637 prayer book is considered a distant cause to the English Civil War and the resulting Puritan Protectorate under Oliver Cromwell.
 Following the 1688 Glorious Revolution, the Presbyterian camp in Scotland reestablished the Church of Scotland under their preferred polity and liturgical norms in 1690.
 Non-jurors succeeded in establishing a separate Scottish Episcopal Church, officially recognized under the Scottish Episcopalians Act 1711.
-This new Scottish Episcopal Church attempted to utilize the 1637 prayer book which was to be printed anew, though after a period of slow reintroduction of liturgical worship and private usage of the English prayer book.
+This new Scottish Episcopal Church attempted to use the 1637 prayer book which was to be printed anew, though after a period of slow reintroduction of liturgical worship and private usage of the English prayer book.
 Despite the 1712 reprint of the 1637 prayer book, several political factors led to the English prayer book's increasing popularity.
 Non-jurors followed these Laudian attempts with their own "Communion Office" in 1718, which introduced the Summary of the Law as an alternative to the Decalogue, alongside other revisions.

 Efforts to further amend the Communion Office to produce a native Scottish liturgy that would be more widely received resulted in a 1755 liturgy promulgated by William Falconer, influenced by Thomas Rattray's work.
 Falconer, made Primus of the Scottish Episcopal Church, worked with Robert Forbes to produce a further, formally accepted Communion Office in 1764, the same Communion Office that would eventually influence the first prayer book of the Episcopal Church in the United States.